 One very popular method that claims to preserve wine flavor is the use of a vacuum.
 No, not this:

 But isn't vacuum effective at preserving wine?
 Well, it's back to science and chemistry.
 The science is clear - vacuum extraction methods simply can not remove enough - let alone all - of the oxygen from inside the bottle.
 Despite the familiar and comforting "click" sound, most of the oxygen inside the bottle remains inside the bottle.

 Don't believe me?
 Read the article "Do vacuum pumps work for saving leftover wine?" from Wine Spectator.
 The science is clear.
 Vacuums are designed to suck, but they also don't work very well.

 To preserve the fresh taste of wine, you have to manage heat, sunlight, and oxygen.
 No matter the preserver, you have to put the wine bottle in a cool place away from sunlight.
 To deal with oxygen / oxidation, the most effective method is creating an effective barrier between the wine and the atmosphere in the bottle.
 Enter 100% argon - an inert noble gas (here's the chemistry).

 A thin layer of argon gas between the surface of the wine and the atmosphere / oxygen in the bottle is the most effective way to prevent oxidation.
 100% Argon is the technique used by the best wine preservation methods, like Coravin, Napa Technologies, and Silvadore.

-Preserve your good wine by design and good science.
+Preserve your good wine by using good design and good science.